juanmanuelferrera/whisperkilled/README.md

-# Whisper Killer - YouTube & Video Transcription Tool
+# 💀 WHISPER KILLER 🎙️

+**Privacy-First Transcription & Translation Tool**

 A powerful, user-friendly GUI application for transcribing YouTube videos and local video files using Apple's Speech Recognition, with AI-powered translation and summarization.
+Built to kill the competition with unmatched privacy and performance.

 ## ✨ Features